 There were times when Captain Bright Noa wished he had remained a bright-faced Ensign that served as the helmsman of a Federation cruiser.
 And since, as the commanding officer of a Federal vessel he had to remain behind on his current ship to prepare for departure in the next few hours while his crew enjoyed some much needed shore leave, this was one of them.
 But Bright had no way of changing the ways of the universe, much less where the course of the war had taken him, so he decided to accept his fate and go with the flow of things.
 After all, with luck he could always find a way to get some leave himself once the Ark Royal was back in Federation territory again.

-At the age of 27 years, Bright Noa would have been the last person anyone would have handed command to, much less command of a ship like the Ark Royal.
+In any other age, Bright Noa would have been the last person anyone would have handed command to, much less command of a ship like the Ark Royal.
 Time and the war had changed that however.
-Originally starting his career as a young and inexperienced helmsman, Bright had gone up the ranks in a traditional pace, eventually making his way to XO of the battlecruiser Hood by the time the war started.
-Unfortunately, the Hood had been one of the first victims of the Zeon, having been struck by enemy forces before it could realize a war had even begun thanks to the Zeon never making a war declaration, and so Bright effectively lost his first ship before he could have ever took full command.
-As luck would have it though, someone back on Earth thought Bright was a promising young officer (he graduated fourth in his class at Star Force Academy) and so landed his next service on the Ark Royal, again serving as XO under Captain Paulo Cassius.
+Originally starting his career as a young and inexperienced helmsman, Bright had gone up the ranks in a traditional pace, eventually making his way to a full Lieutenant by the time the war started.
+Unfortunately, his battlecruiser had been one of the first victims of the Zeon, having been struck by enemy forces before it could realize a war had even begun thanks to the Zeon never making a war declaration, and so Bright effectively lost his first ship before ever gaining command.
+As luck would have it though, someone back on Earth thought Bright was a promising young officer (he graduated fourth in his class at Star Force Academy) and so landed his next service on the Ark Royal, serving as XO under Captain Paulo Cassius.
 Naturally, Bright had been foolish enough at the time to believe it would have been smooth sailing from there.

 The Battle of Arcturus proved him wrong.
-It had been one of the bloodiest engagements of the war at this point, as the Arcturus system's proximity to the Sol System, and therefore Earth, made it an attractive target for occupation for the Zeon and a system that the Federation could not afford to lose to them.
+It had been one of the bloodiest engagements of the war at this point, as the Arcturus system's proximity to the Sol System, and therefore Earth, made it an attractive waypoint for the Zeon to move against Earth from, to which Star Force was forced to intercept.
 The Federation had won that battle and forced the Zeon to give up their attempt to take the system for themselves, but at a great cost.

 Many die, and those that survive get promotions and pay raises.
 Bright surmised as he walked down the corridor from the bridge, subconsciously straightening the commissar cap on his head alongside the grey greatcoat he wore with his Star Force uniform.
 Reality was vindictive like that.